Hardware-Tailored Diagonalization Circuits: Abstract

 \section{Abstract}

-{A central building block of many quantum algorithms is the diagonalization of Pauli operators.} Although it is always possible to construct a quantum circuit that simultaneously diagonalizes a given set of commuting Pauli operators, only resource-efficient circuits are reliably executable on near-term quantum computers.
-Generic diagonalization circuits can lead to an unaffordable \textsc{Swap}-gate overhead on quantum devices with limited hardware connectivity.
-A common alternative is excluding two-qubit gates, however, this comes at the cost of restricting the class of diagonalizable sets of Pauli operators to tensor product bases (TPBs).
-In this Letter, we introduce a theoretical framework for constructing hardware-tailored (HT) diagonalization circuits.
-We apply our framework to group the Pauli operators occurring in the decomposition of a given Hamiltonian into jointly-HT-diagonalizable sets.
-We investigate several classes of popular Hamiltonians and observe that our approach requires a smaller number of measurements than conventional TPB approaches.
-Finally, we experimentally demonstrate the practical applicability of our technique, which showcases the great potential of our circuits for near-term quantum computing.
+A central building block of many quantum algorithms is the diagonalization of Pauli operators.
+Although it is always possible to construct a quantum circuit that simultaneously diagonalizes a given set of commuting Pauli operators, only resource-efficient circuits can be executed reliably on near-term quantum computers.
+Generic diagonalization circuits, in contrast, often lead to an unaffordable \textsc{Swap} gate overhead on quantum devices with limited hardware connectivity.
+A common alternative is to exclude two-qubit gates altogether.
+However, this comes at the severe cost of restricting the class of diagonalizable sets of Pauli operators to tensor product bases (TPBs).
+In this article, we introduce a theoretical framework for constructing hardware-tailored (HT) diagonalization circuits.
+Our framework establishes a systematic and highly flexible procedure for tailoring diagonalization circuits with ultra-low gate counts.
+We highlight promising use cases of our framework and -- as a proof-of-principle application -- we devise an efficient algorithm for grouping the Pauli operators of a given Hamiltonian into jointly-HT-diagonalizable sets.
+For several classes of Hamiltonians, we observe that our approach requires fewer measurements than conventional TPB approaches.
+Finally, we experimentally demonstrate that HT circuits can improve the efficiency of estimating expectation values with cloud-based quantum computers.